For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Mauviel M’Heritage Copper Frying Pan with Cast Iron Handle

-With sloped sides for high-heat frying, the M250C features an extra thick copper layer measuring 2.5 mm, which meets professional standards.
+With sloped sides for high-heat frying, the M250C features an extra thick copper layer measuring 2.5 millimeters, which meets professional standards.
 It heats more evenly and much faster than other metals, and provides superb temperature control as well.

 The Mauviel M’Heritage can be used on any stovetop.
 But for use on an induction range, an induction stovetop interface disc will be needed, as copper doesn’t have the required magnetism on its own.

 Hand washing is recommended, cleaning the interior as you would stainless steel.
 For the exterior, clean with salt and white vinegar and scrub with a sponge.
-Or, Mauviel makes its own popular copper cleaning paste, and a product like Bar Keepers Friend Cleanser and Polish will do nicely as well.
+Or, Mauviel makes their own popular copper cleaning paste, and a product like Bar Keepers Friend Cleanser and Polish will do nicely as well.

 What Others Are Saying